SeanVenz/codechum/Lesson1/Topic1.md

 ### Document Body: `<body>`

 The `<body>` element represents the visible content of the web page.
-It includes all the elements that users see and interact with, such as headings, paragraphs, images, links, and more.
+It includes all the elements that users see and interact with.
 The content within the `<body>` tags is what gets rendered in the browser window.

 ```html
 <!DOCTYPE html>